eizedev/PSItems/docs/en-US/Get-ItemSize.md

 ## PARAMETERS

 ### -Path
-Root path to search objects for.
+Root path to search items for.
-Defaults to current working directory
+Defaults to current working directory.
+The relative or absolute path to the directory to search.
+This string is not case-sensitive.

 ```yaml
 Type: String